Below you can find a complete list of types of Argentinian animals. We currently track 231 animals in Argentina and are adding more every day!

 The Most Dangerous Animals in Argentina Today

 Venomous snakes and spiders are the main sources of danger in Argentina.
-While jaguars and cougars may look intimidating, attacks are very rare, since they do not recognize humans as prey.
+While jaguars and cougars may seem intimidating, attacks are very rare, since they do not recognize humans as prey.

 - Jararaca – Native to northern Argentina, this highly venomous pit viper can deliver a powerful toxin that causes pain, swelling, bruising, and blistering of the affected area.
 Fortunately, death is quite rare.